pharmaledgerassoc/eth-adapter/README.md

 #### Overview

-The Python script (migrate_anchors.py) is designed to facilitate the migration of anchors between blockchain instances.
-It provides functionality to export anchors from a source blockchain, import anchors to a destination blockchain, or perform both operations in sequence.
+The Python script (migrate_anchors.py) is designed to facilitate the migration of anchors between blockchain instances or to a filesystem storage.
+It provides functionality to export anchors from a source blockchain and import them to either a destination blockchain or save them as files in a filesystem.

 ### Prerequisites